Spiritual-Entanglement/rumc-snsg/Revelation/Notes/02-Rev-Introduction-Notes.md

 - Vespasian 69 - 79  (destruction of Jerusalem.)
 - Titus 79 - 81

-Revelation (The NIV Applicaton Commentary) pg 34 of 523.

 ### Traditional Materials
+From: Revelation (The NIV Applicaton Commentary) pg 34 of 523.

 John does not quote the OT, but he does make many allusions to many OT works.
 - 278 versus out of the total of 404 contain allusions to OT works.